LucaCappelletti94/crr_labels/README.rst

     from crr_labels import roadmap

     enhancers, promoters = roadmap(
-        cell_lines=["HelaS3", "GM12878"], # List of cell lines to be considered. window_size=200, # Window size to use for the various regions. genome = "hg19", # Considered genome version.
+        cell_lines = ["HelaS3", "GM12878"], # List of cell lines to be considered.
+        window_size = 200, # Window size to use for the various regions.
+        genome = "hg19", # Considered genome version.
 Currently supported only "hg19".
-        states: int = 18, # Number of the states of the model to consider.
-Currently supported only "15" and "18".
-        enhancers_labels: List[str] = ("7_Enh", "9_EnhA1", "10_EnhA2"), # Labels to encode as active enhancers.
+        states = 18, # Number of the states of the model to consider.
+Currently supported only "15" and "18". enhancers_labels = ("7_Enh", "9_EnhA1", "10_EnhA2"), # Labels to encode as active enhancers.
-        promoters_labels: List[str] = ("1_TssA",), # Labels to enode as active promoters.
+        promoters_labels = ("1_TssA",), # Labels to enode as active promoters.
-        nrows:int=None # the number of rows to read, usefull when testing pipelines for creating smaller datasets.
+        nrows = None # the number of rows to read, usefull when testing pipelines for creating smaller datasets.
     )

 Consider reading the method docstring for more id-depth informations about the method.